odpi/tsc/README.md

 # Technical Steering Committee

-As defined in the [TSC Charter](https://www.odpi.org/wp-content/uploads/sites/9/2017/12/ODPi-TSC-Charter.pdf), the Technical Steering Committee (TSC) oversees all technical work done in the ODPi.
+As defined in the [TSC Charter](https://www.odpi.org/odpi-tsc-charter-2), the Technical Steering Committee (TSC) oversees all technical projects hosted in the ODPi.

 ## What does the TSC do?

-The role of the ODPi TSC is to oversee all open source projects hosted by ODPi.
 The TSC isn't here to legislate and dictate how a project runs, but does serve to establish and maintain project lifecycles, establish criteria for a project to be hosted by ODPi, ensure projects have the resources and tools to be successful, and resolve conflicts or issues that any ODPi project may call them to do.

 ## Composition

+The composition of the TSC as follows:

+- Project Lead for each of the current [ODPi Active Projects](#active-projects).
+- At Large ODPi community members, with the set number equal to the number of [ODPi Active Projects](#active-projects) plus 1

-ODPi TSC voting members are composed of 7 members elected by the ODPi community for a period of 1 year starting from January 1 of each calendar year.
-ODPi community members consist of individuals either participating in an ODPi project or an employee of a corporate member of ODPi.
+ODPi TSC At Large ODPi community members serve for a period of 1 year starting from January 1 of each calendar year.
+ODPi community members consist of individuals either participating in an ODPi project.

 ## Current voting members